jameshome/mira-light/README.md

 - [ ] Advanced **App controls**, responsive to Pattern object variables, allowing live manipulation of multiple Colors and Palettes
 - [ ] **More built-in Patterns** chosen/designed

 Mira Light is an open source control interface for an arbitrary number of individually addressable strip-mounted LEDs, using the FastLED library running on an ESP32 microcontroller.
-It features a React-based web app and a hardware design for a panel of physical controls which are designed to work together.
+It features a React-based web app running on the microcontroller and a hardware design for a panel of physical controls which are designed to work together.
 It also provides some logical structure for Pattern definition, selection, and activation with the goals of consistency, stability, and performance.

 Mira Light is designed for marine cockpits, but it works great anywhere you need lighting controls to be obvious and reliable, with the option of complete flexibility for visual ridiculousness.